ValleysEnduro/Dev2/README.md

 ## Western Bike Events Event Management Web App
-Capstone event management application using Django.
+Welcome to our capstone event management application using Django.

 ### Warning
 Ensure you follow all laws and codes of practice in your country when processing personal and sensitive data.
 Security should be your top priority.
 I am not responsible if you have a breach.